-Netflixing Your Way to Fluency with Spanish Movies Posted by Jakob Gibbons on Jan 26, 2017 in Entertainment, Learning, Videos
+Netflixing Your Way to Fluency with Spanish Movies Posted by Jakob Gibbons on Jan 26, 2017 in Learning, Videos

 Watching movies is a fantastic way to supplement your language learning and improve your listening.
 Lucky for Spanish learners, Netflix keeps churning out films en español.

 One of our most popular posts on the Spanish blog last year was about all the binge-worthy Spanish-language shows on Netflix and how they can fit into your language learning routine.
 In that post we stressed the importance of exposing your brain to masses of linguistic data in the form of speech and writing, and trying to integrate that data into your down time so you can enjoy interacting with your target language while your brain works to make sense of it.

 Movies aren’t quite as bingeable as television shows, but they challenge your language muscles in a different way.
 For starters, since they’re generally longer, movies will extend your foreign language attention span and help you get used to thinking in the language for longer chunks of time.
 If YouTube videos are like little linguistic sprints and your average TV show is a long but relaxed jog, movies are getting into marathon territory.

 Because movies are longer and their plots have more time to develop, there’s also a lot more room for nuance.
 Many of the important details of a film’s plot are conveyed outside of language — a character’s shocked expression, a dramatic change in the music, or a suspicious lingering of the camera.
 For learners who still don’t understand every word or sentence, this is exactly the kind of context that helps you figure out words and phrases in context: maybe you’re not sure what that word just meant, but these paralinguistic cues make it clear that it was good, bad, suspicious, dramatic, or alarming.